SamReynoso/noteunfancy/README.md

 >    .
 ```

-Pass zero args to read the last 5 line, or use the -f flag for the complete
+Pass zero args to read the last 5 lines, or use the -f flag for the complete
 file.

 ```shell